hacefresko/JavaRAT/README.md

 # JRAT
-Set of fake Java applications with hidden backdoors made to learn about socket programming and reverse shells (RATs).
+Set of fake Java applications with hidden backdoors made to learn about socket programming and backdoors.

 Each application triggers a reverse shell when executed, opening a PowerShell session.
 It also allows transfering files in both directions and taking screenshots (use help command for more info).